Spectral Truncation Kernels: Noncommutativity in $C^*$-algebraic Kernel Machines: Generalization Bound

-for any $f\in\mcl{F}$.
-In addition, we have $D(k_n,x)\le D(k_{n+1},x)$. \end{theorem} The first term of the bound~\eqref{eq:generalization_bound} is the empirical loss, and the second term of the bound represents the model complexity of the RKHM $\modu_{k_n}$ associated with $k_n$.
+The first term of the right-hand side of~\eqref{eq:generalization_bound} is the empirical loss, and the second term represents the model complexity of the RKHM $\modu_{k_n}$.
 There is a tradeoff between these terms.
-If $n$ is larger, then since the approximation space $\opn{Span}\{e_1,\ldots,e_n\}$ in $\alg$ is larger, $\modu_{k_n}$ can represent more functions.
+If $n$ is larger, then since the approximation space $\opn{Span}\{e_{-(n-1)},\ldots,e_{n-1}\}$ in $\alg$ is larger, the outputs of ${k_n}$ can represent more functions, which enables us to describe the dependency of outputs on inputs more.
 Thus, the empirical loss (the first term) can become small if $n$ is large.
-On the other hand, according to Theorem~\ref{thm:generalization}, the complexity of $\modu_{k_n}$ (the second term) is larger if $n$ is larger.
-An advantage of introducing the parameter $n$ and constructing the new kernels based on the existing kernels in Example~\ref{ex:standard_kernels} is that we can control the empirical loss and the complexity through $n$.
-By setting a proper $n$, we can balance the two terms and make the expected loss $\mr{E}[g(f(X),Y)]$ small.
+On the other hand, the complexity of $\modu_{k_n}$ (the second term of the right-hand side of~\eqref{eq:generalization_bound}) is larger if $n$ is larger.
+The role of discretization in learning with functional data is not well understood in the literature and is often treated as a purely practical step.
+In our framework, discretization is performed through spectral truncation, rather than pointwise sampling.
+The truncation parameter $n$ controls the number of retained spectral components and thus the effective dimension of the hypothesis space.
+Theorem~\ref{thm:generalization} provides a key insight into this question: it shows that $n$ acts as a regularization parameter, inducing a bias--variance tradeoff.
+In particular, spectral truncation offers a principled approach for kernel methods to discretization by aligning the representation with the spectral structure of the data.